qarham/cfm-vagrant/docs/10-Contrail-Networking-Upgrade.md

 # How to upgrade Contrail Networking from one build to another build?

-Starting Contrail 5.0.2 you can upgrading Contrail Networking in the existing Clsuter from one build to another build using Contrail Command UI.
+Starting Contrail 5.0.2 you can upgrading Contrail Networking in the existing cluster from one build to another build using Contrail Command UI.

 Note: Please use 5.0.2 updated "command_servers.yml" moving forward for Contrail Command Installation and upgrade.